 If you want to learn how to make excellent pies, you need a copy of The Hoosier Mama Book of Pie by Paula Haney.
 My friend Jenny gave the book for Christmas.
 It took me until spring to find the time to bake a pie, but it was the best apple pie I have ever made.
 Why?
 The crust was perfectly browned, buttery, light and flaky.
 The apples were soft, but still had a bit of a bite to them.
-The filling was gooey.
 One friend told me it was "the best pie you've ever made".
-Making pie is one of my favorite things to do, and honestly, I thought I knew all I needed to know about making pie crust, but apparently, I had a lot to learn.
+Making pie is one of my favorite things to do, and honestly, I thought I knew all I needed to know about making pie crust, but apparently, I have a lot to learn.

 I've written before about learning to bake from my grandfather.
 He was an excellent teacher.
 I wish I remembered more of his tips for creating flaky pie crust.
 My grandparents had eight children and over twenty grandchildren.
 I remember going to their house for family parties and listening to everyone talk about the desserts Grandpa had made.
 There were always several kinds of pies (sometimes there were homemade Napoleans).
 My grandfather turned me into a life-long baker.
 After he died, I asked my Grandma what made his pies so special.
 She wrote me a beautiful letter (which is at the end of the post), passing along a few of his tips: Grandpa used lard, he kept both his ingredients and his cooking utensils cold and he used a light hand when mixing the ingredients.
 Grandpa, however, did not clean up the kitchen.
 Luckily, his mouth-watering desserts were worth the mess he left for Grandma.